 The pink champagne cake is roughly based on my popular vanilla cake recipe from my cookbook and uses simple ingredients including:

-- Vegan-friendly pink champagne*, pink prosseco or dry pink sparkling wine.
-You can use rosé wine and moscato but some brands are already quite sweet so you might need to adjust the amount of sugar accordingly.
+Vegan-friendly pink champagne, pink prosecco or pink-colored dry sparkling wine.
+You can use rosé wine and Moscato but some brands are already quite sweet so you might need to adjust the amount of sugar accordingly.

-- Beetroot powder for colour (optional).
-You can probably swap some of this with freeze dried raspberry or strawberry powder for an extra level of flavour!
+Beetroot powder for color (optional).
+You can probably swap some of this with freeze-dried raspberry or strawberry powder for an extra level of flavor!

 How to make the cake batter

-The cake by itself is very simple to make!
+The cake by itself is very simple to make - you don't even have to reduce the champagne!

-Simply add all dry ingredients to a large bowl and mix.
+Simply add all dry ingredients to a large bowl and whisk until there are no big lumps.
 Add all wet ingredients (including your pink champagne) and mix until combined.
+You can also use a stand mixer but be wary about over mixing the batter!

 Your batter may be a little bubbly which is just from the pink champagne!